Difference Between Project Manager and Program Manager

 A project manager is responsible for coordinating limitations and delegating all pertinent information to team members that report to them.

-They are in charge of a smaller region than a program manager, but within that area, they are responsible for overseeing the entire team and ensuring that everything is running well.
+They are in charge of a smaller region than a program manager, but within that area, they oversee the entire team and ensure that everything is running well.

-A project manager often works alongside a program manager because the program tactics they implement account for a large portion of their work.
+A project manager works alongside a program manager because the program tactics they implement to account for a large portion of their work.
 They also report back to them.

 The team reports to them and asks them questions about the project.

-Meeting deadlines, managing the whole team, reporting to the program management, coordinating time and resources, allocating work to team members, creating tasks and timetables, and so on are some of the responsibilities of a project manager.
+Meeting deadlines, managing the whole team, reporting to the program management, coordinating time and resources, allocating work to team members, creating tasks and timetables, and so on are some of the project manager’s responsibilities.

 Project managers should have excellent communication skills and be effective leaders.
 They must also be adaptive, analytical, decisive, strategic, and prepared to accept responsibility.